Roommates and Houseguests in California

-This is a guide to the basics of the rules for roommates and houseguests in a rental unit.
-It can be complicated so be sure to speak to a lawyer for your situation.
+This is a guide to the basic rules related to roommates and houseguests.
+It can be a VERY complicated area of law, so be sure to speak to a landlord-tenant lawyer regarding your situation.

 Also be sure to read our full Guide to Tenants Rights.